adelsam/CarND-Behavioral-Cloning-P3/writeup_template.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Behavioral Cloning Project**

-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+##Project Summary

+In this project, I used the provided simulator to drive around a track to collect training data demonstrating good driving behavior.
+I then built a convolution neural network in Keras that would predict the desired steering angle based on an input image.
+This model was then trained with the training data from my driving around the track.
+The simulator has another mode that can be used to test the model by feeding images from the track into the model and using the computed steering angle from the model to drive the car.
+I have included a video of the model successfully driving around the track.

+One of the reasons this project is difficult is that the model needs to produce a steering angle from a single frame image.
+There is no situational awareness about the vehicle's offset from the center of the lane or information about previous angles or movement of the vehicle.
+Therefore the model needs to detect the relevant visual features (lane lines) from the frame and determine the appropriate action using only the pixels in a single image.
+This is different from the approach in the "Finding Lane Lines" project where information from multiple frames was averaged to smooth out variations in the detection of lane lines.

 [//]: # (Image References)

 [image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image2]: ./images/center_2017_03_13_21_08_19_958.jpg "center_2017_03_13_21_08_19_958.jpg"
 [image3]: ./examples/placeholder_small.png "Recovery Image"
 [image4]: ./examples/placeholder_small.png "Recovery Image"
 [image5]: ./examples/placeholder_small.png "Recovery Image"